Breast Masses (Breast Lumps)

 Patients are reexamined in 4 to 8 wk.
 If the cyst is no longer palpable, it is considered benign.
 If the cyst has recurred, it is reaspirated, and any fluid is sent for cytology regardless of appearance.
 A 3rd recurrence or persistence of the mass after initial aspiration (even if cytology was negative) requires biopsy.

 A fibroadenoma is usually removed if it grows or causes symptoms.
-Fibroadenomas can usually be excised using a local anesthetic, but they frequently recur.
+Fibroadenomas can usually be surgically excised or, if < 3 cm, cryoablated after patients are given a local anesthetic, but fibroadenomas frequently recur.
 Patients who have fibroadenomas that are not excised should be checked periodically for changes.
 After patients have had several fibroadenomas established as benign, they may decide against having subsequent ones excised.
 Because juvenile fibroadenomas tend to grow, they should be removed.

 Acetaminophen, NSAIDs, and athletic bras (to reduce trauma) can be used to relieve symptoms of fibrocystic changes.
-Vitamin E and evening primrose oil may be somewhat effective.
+Evening primrose oil may be somewhat effective.

 Drug NameSelect Trade